Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 **Result:** ~250 customers flagged as anomalous.
 F1 score ≈ **0.08** when evaluated against the engineered `Risk_Label`.

-**Lesson learned:** The low F1 is expected and does not mean the model is wrong — it reflects that Isolation Forest identifies genuinely *unusual behavioral patterns* that do not necessarily align with the engineered risk labels.
+**Lesson learned:** The low F1 is expected and does not mean the model is wrong; it reflects that Isolation Forest identifies genuinely *unusual behavioral patterns* that do not necessarily align with the engineered risk labels.
 This is a valuable finding: the two approaches are detecting different signals, and in the absence of confirmed fraud labels, Isolation Forest offers a complementary, label-free view of customer risk.

 ---